jeancochrane/jeancochrane.com/content/blog/machine-assisted-dossiers.md

 title: New paper: Machine Assisted Dossiers
-summary: Existing research tools make it difficult for teams to pursue investigations when source material is uncertain or contradictory.
-In a new paper written with Forest Gregg and Tim McGovern, we outline the requirements for a knowledge system that can manage ambiguity during investigations and produce useful, structured data as a byproduct.
+summary: Requirements for a knowledge system that can manage ambiguity during investigations and produce useful, structured data as a byproduct.
 thumbnail: /static/images/blog/machine-assisted-dossiers/new-entities.png
 date: 2017-11-14
 slug: machine-assisted-dossiers